FMMGroupVa/materials_paper_fmmpy/README.md

 python replication_script.py
 ```

+The required dependencies will be automatically checked and installed if necessary

 ## 📄 Paper Status
 This repository accompanies the paper currently submitted.
 Once accepted, the final reference and DOI will be added here.